Janevein/DATA301_project/README.md

 You will win if you can guess the right number in the limited attempts; otherwise, the game will be over with you being a loser!
 HAHA

-'l' means the player's guess is low, 'h' for high, 'e' for equal.
-We allow a little bit of dirty playing where you don't let the computer win.
-Why?
-Because you can (we are on your side).

-After taking revenge, you can quit or play again.
-And that's all.
+The hints include 'l', which means the player's guess is low, 'h', which means high, and 'e', which means equal.
+Also, we added another hint system that lets you know whether the first digit of your guess is correct or not.
+Easy, right?
 Good luck!